Measurements of Higher-Order Flow Harmonics in Au+Au Collisions at sqrt(s_NN) = 200 GeV

 where $v_n = \mean{ \cos(n[\phi - \Psi_{n}])}, n=1,2,3,...$ and the $\Psi_n$ are the generalized participant event planes at all orders for each event.
 These recent developments suggest that measurements of $v_n$, especially for $n$ = 3, can yield important additional constraints that provide a more precise estimate of $\frac{\eta}{s}$, as well as resolve the correct eccentricity model.

 Here we present results for differential measurements following Eq.~\ref{eq:basic_singles_psi_n}, for Au+Au collisions at $\sqrt{s_{NN}}$=200~GeV.
 We first show how the measured event planes correlate across large rapidity gaps, and then show resulting $v_n$ moments for midrapidity particles relative to those planes.
-We find that the measured $v_n$ moments, in conjunction with hydrodynamical model calculations~\cite{Alver:2010dn,Schenke:2010rr}, indeed provide new constraining power for both the initial state and $\eta/s$.

 The results are derived from $\sim 3.0 \times 10^9$ Au+Au events obtained with the PHENIX detector~\cite{Adcox:2003zm} during the 2007 running period.
-Collision centrality (related to impact parameter) and number of participating nucleons ($N_{\rm part}$) determinations were performed with previously described methods \cite{Adare:2010ux}.
-Event planes were determined using three separate detector systems: Beam-Beam Counters (BBC)~\cite{Allen:2003zt}, Reaction-Plane Detectors (RXN)~\cite{Richardson:2010hm}, and Muon Piston Calorimeters (MPC).
+Collision centrality (related to impact parameter) and number of participating nucleons ($N_{\rm part}$) are estimated as in~\cite{Adare:2010ux} through comparisons of detected multiplicity in beam-beam counters (BBC)~\cite{Allen:2003zt} with a Glauber-MC calculation.
+Event planes were determined using three separate detector systems: the same BBCs, reaction-plane detectors (RXN)~\cite{Richardson:2010hm}, and muon-piston calorimeters (MPC).
 Each detector system has a North (South) component to measure at forward (backward) rapidity.
 The absolute pseudorapidity ($\eta'$) coverage for these detectors are $3.1 < \left| \eta'_{_{\rm BBC}} \right| < 3.9 $, $1.0 < \left| \eta'_{{\rm RXN}} \right| < 2.8$, $3.1 < \left| \eta'_{_{\rm MPC}} \right| < 3.7 $.
-The PHENIX drift and pad chambers~\cite{Adcox:2003zp} were used for charged particle tracking and momentum reconstruction with azimuthal coverage $\varphi=\pi$ in the central region ($|\eta'|\leq 0.35$).
+The PHENIX drift and pad chambers~\cite{Adcox:2003zp} were used for charged particle tracking and momentum reconstruction with azimuthal angle coverage $\varphi=\pi$ rad in the central region ($|\eta'|\leq 0.35$).

-To estimate the event plane $\Psi_n$ in each detector, we generalize to all orders $n$ our earlier procedure for event plane determination (see \cite{Adare:2010ux} and especially definitions in \cite{Afanasiev:2009wq}).
+To estimate the event plane $\Psi_n$ in each detector, we generalize to all orders $n$ our earlier procedure for event plane determination (see~\cite{Adare:2010ux} and especially definitions in~\cite{Afanasiev:2009wq}).
 For each event plane detector we evaluate $\tan(n \Phi_{n}) = \sum w_i\sin(n \phi_i) / \sum w_i\cos(n \phi_i)$ for the $\Psi_n$ subevent estimator $\Phi_n$, where the $\phi_{i}$ are the azimuths of elements in that detector and the weights $w_{i}$ reflect the energy or multiplicity in that element.
-Corrections for detector imperfections were also employed to ensure a uniform response.
+Acceptance corrections~\cite{Afanasiev:2009wq} for imperfect detector efficiency were employed to ensure a flat (azimuthally independent) event plane distribution, as required by symmetry considerations.
 In general, the hit distributions sample virtually all momenta.